Should You Buy 40-Year Term Life Insurance? Here’s What You Need to Know

 If you need a larger policy, say a $5 million life insurance policy, Banner makes it easy to have multiple term lengths with one policy.

 Kansas City Life offers a spouse term rider for issue ages 15-50.
 This is a decreasing term rider that lasts until the spouse turns age 65.

 All three companies offer you a choice of paying your beneficiary in a lump sum or another option, such as a life income settlement option.

 Protective and Kansas City Life has an accidental death benefit rider for an additional premium.

 Here are just a few of the many advantages of 40-year term life insurance:

-It’s worth considering if you think you may still need life insurance in 40 years.
+It’s worth considering if you may still need life insurance in 40 years.